Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/architecture.md

 # Configuration info

-While the architecture tries to be very simple there are some things which require a bit of detailing.

 ## Spring usage

 As the project is based on [Spring-WS][spring-ws] it makes a heavy use of [Spring][spring].
 All the components are loaded and connected inside Spring contexts.